-The rock of the cliff is loose and climbing

-by hand will cause rock fall after rock fall.
+The rock of the cliff is loose and climbing by hand will cause rock fall after rock fall.
 Using a rope to climb is required.

-Defense: Waterfall 2% chance The only climbable section of the cliff is
+Defense: Waterfall 2% chance

 Dense Undergrowth

 Travel is slowed by heavy vegetation.
 Foot travel is difficult and vehicles get stuck on the thick plant stems.
 Biting insects and poisonous plants may also be present.
 Visibility is very limited so getting lost is a real possibility.